-“Each brand has their unique products, some of which are distributed to more than 35 countries.
+“Each brand has its unique products, some of which are distributed to more than 35 countries.

 He said one of the conditions for Heritage Foods’ acquisitions is that the families that started the companies must remain, even if on a consultancy basis.